 Indirect unvented cylinders – Unvented hot water cylinders

 Indirect unvented hot water cylinders, take their supply water directly from the mains for the domestic hot water requirements.
-Because they can produce hot water at mains water pressure, indirect unvented hot water cylinders are great for properties with multiple bathrooms, as they have the flow capacity to run multiple showers, baths or taps.
+Because they can produce warm water at mains water pressure, indirect unvented hot water cylinders are great for properties with multiple bathrooms, as they have the flow capacity to run multiple showers, baths or taps.
+Mains pressure has many benefits, the most important being is a quicker flow rate compared to gravity feed system hot water cylinder heating products.

-A direct unvented cylinder on the other hand, uses electric immersion heaters, which are installed into water tank / cylinder to heat the water directly, again at mains water supply pressure.
+A direct unvented cylinder on the other hand, uses electric immersion heaters, which are installed into water tank / cylinder to heat the hot water directly, again at mains water supply pressure.
+Whereby an indirect cylinder has a heating coil within the tank which is powered by a boiler or other heating source.

 We do an extensive range of this type of direct unvented cylinders on this dedicated webpage – direct unvented cylinder